renanairshai/BrandHubWebsite/README.md

 - **No File Hosting**: The website is purely a directory/index - all assets remain in their original locations
 - **Dynamic Content Management**: All items and categories are managed through Google Sheets/CSV files
 - **Smart Filtering**: Filter assets by sub-brands and media types
-- **What's New Section**: Highlight frequently requested or newly added materials
+- **Highlights Section**: Showcase frequently requested or newly added materials
 - **Dark Mode**: Toggle between light and dark themes
 - **Request System**: Direct link to request form for brand team